 1420 MHz, corresponds to the wavelength of radiation produced by a quantum mechanical “spin-flip transition” in neutral hydrogen atoms.
 Because hydrogen is the most abundant element in the Universe and because 1420 MHz is a relatively quiet frequency free from sources of natural radio interference, many SETI experts think that 1420 MHz is a good place to tune in interstellar broadcasts.
 Would aliens reason the same way?
 There’s no way to know, but the search has to start somewhere.

 Hello.
-My name is Daniel and this is my blog.
+This is my blog.

 A little history: Fourteen Twenty was originally an expansion of The Black Book, a systematically enumerated journal of philosophical, social, and psychological postures, and my attempt to organize articulate my thought processes into something ordered and tangible.
 This idea failed, and became 1420.